embedeep/Free-TPU-OS/README.md

     ```
     git clone https://github.com/embedeep/Free-TPU-OS
     ```
-    **NOTE:** User can open URL in the rootfs/baidu_disk.txt, and download the root file system from Baidu Drive.
+    **NOTE:** User can open URL in the rootfs/baidu_disk.txt, and download the root file system from [Baidu Drive](https://pan.baidu.com/s/1d406FvnoEpAiwspuKBJEhw)(passwd:yan2).
 Otherwise, download the rootfs from Google Drive by open URL in the rootfs/google_drive.txt.
 * mount SD-card, then untar the rootfs to the rootfs partition(/dev/sdc2), and cp boot files to boot patition.
   ```
   mkdir rootfs && mount /dev/sdc2 rootfs